expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

 ### Interstitial Ads

-Interstitial Ad is a type of an ad that displays full screen modal dialog with media content.
-It has a dismiss button as well as the clickable area that takes user outside of your app.
+Interstitial Ad is a type of ad that displays a full-screen modal dialog with media content.
+It has a dismiss button as well as a touchable area that takes the user outside of your app to the advertised content.

 Example: